 Your credit profile will help mortgage lenders decide whether to lend to you as well as how much they will let you borrow.
 It’s also a way for lenders to establish whether you will be a risk to them or not.

-See below our credit profile dos and don’ts to help you improve your chances of obtaining a mortgage;
+Below is our credit profile dos and don’ts which could help you improve your chances of obtaining a mortgage;

 - Register on the electoral roll.

 - Ensure that you maintain the repayments on your credit commitments.

 - Reduce the amount of debt that you owe.

 - Close down old accounts, you may not use the account but the lender will still look at the amount of available credit you have.

 - Open a lot of new credit accounts at the same time, or immediately before applying for a new mortgage.

 - Always ensure you make the minimum payment on your credit agreement, overpaying if you can.

 - Overspend on your available credit.

 Monitor your credit rating